-People aged 65 years and over represent 12.2% of the CHA 4 population and this age group is projected to increase to 21.6% of the population over the next 25 years.
-One of the main goals of the health care system is to ensure that there is an adequate supply of home and community care services so that people do not have to resort to institutional care.
+People aged 65 years and over make up 13.1% of the CHA 3 population and this age group are projected to increase to 25.9% of the population over the next 25 years.
+One of the primary challenges currently facing the health care system is to ensure that there is an adequate supply of home and community care services so that people can avoid institutional care.
 The volume of clients receiving these services is determined both by the demand for the service (reflecting the proportion of the CHA that is elderly and their health status) and the resources available.